The Deep Red Problem When Every Brand Chases the Same Differentiator

 Why is deep red bad for ecommerce growth?

-Because it makes brands easier to compare and easier to replace.
-When every brand says the same thing, the buyer uses price, convenience, or habit as the deciding factor.
-That pushes paid media costs up, compresses margin, and weakens loyalty.
+Because it makes brands easier to compare and replace.
+When every brand says the same thing, buyers rely on price, convenience, or habit to decide.
+As a result, paid media costs rise, margins compress, and loyalty weakens.

 Can content help a brand escape category convergence?